DanielCalvo/studies/Book_notes/DesiningDataIntensiveApplications.md

 ## 2. Relational vs document model
 - Learning one relational database (like PostgreSQL) and one Document database (like MongoDB?) could be a very good learning exercise!

+## 3.
+- Page 72 has a hash map index thing you can implement for fun which seems really cool!

 ## 10. Batch processing
 - Ha, unix tools rock for data processing!
 I knew it! :D
 - The biggest limitation of Unix tools is that they run only on a single machine